CREESTL/Amaze/README.md

 - `claimablePeriods`: The number of periods after cliff.
 At the end of each period unlocked amount for the `reciever` is increased.
   - Each period is exactly **30 days**

+> Notice: `cliffDuration` cannot be lesser than a min lock duration of the staking - 30 days

 After vesting is created, all vested tokens are transferred from Admin to the Vesting contract (and Farming afterwards, TBD).
 The `amount` is evenly distributed between periods.